Enjoying Buenos Aires as a Local: people & history

 - Julio Cortazar: His most well-known book is Rayuela which was published in 1963.
 It’s very particular because you can read it in different ways.
 Every story is different.
 You can read it for free here.

 Carlos Gardel: He was a tango singer.
 Son of an immigrant mother, his place of birth is still unknown, so far, there are three theories: Tolousse (France), Buenos Aires (Argentina), Tacuarembó (Uruguay).
 Died after a flight accident in Medellin, Colombia.

 - Gustavo Cerati: He belonged to the famous rock band Soda Stereo, after the separation he played solo during years.
 In 2010 suffered a brain strike in Caracas, Venezuela after a concert, was in comma during four years, died in Argentina in 2014.

 - Luis Agote: Discovered the method of preserving human blood for deferred use in transfusions by adding sodium citrate.

 - Ladislao Biro: Invented modern ballpoint pen, so that’s the reason here instead of call pens as “boligrafo” or “pluma” they call it “Birome”

 - ¿Boca o River?: This is a big issue here, it’s very important to support a soccer team and watch the games every Sunday.
 A very popular question: “¿Boca o River?” or “¿De qué cuadro sos?” meaning: which team do you support?

 - Maradona: The most popular Argentinean soccer player.
 Nowadays is not playing anymore but supports his team during big tournaments.
 It’s been related to drug problems.

-- Messi: A young player who belongs to Boca F.C.
-(Argentina) and Barca (Spain)
+- Messi: A young player who belongs to Argentine Football Association (Argentina) and Paris Saint-Germain F.C.
+(France)